Internship Program

 Positions Available

-We will be hiring for three positions total–one policy associate focused on transportation and public safety, one research associate, and one communications associate.
-See descriptions on the following pages for the three roles.
-Positions are open to Juniors, Seniors, graduate students, and recent graduates.
+We will be hiring for two positions total – one policy associate with a focus on transportation and public safety and one research associate.
+See descriptions below for the two roles.

 The Bay Area Council is seeking a Summer Policy Associate to assist the Council’s transportation and public safety policy teams.
+Projects may include:

 Summer Policy Associates will have the opportunity to attend Council events and policy committee meetings to see firsthand how the Council and its business leaders engage with stakeholder groups in shaping the future of public policy in the region.

-Description: Summer Research Associate
+Summer Research Associate

 The Bay Area Council Economic Institute is seeking a paid Summer Research Associate to work in conjunction with staff on projects that track the Bay Area economy through a variety of economic indicators.
 Job functions include compiling data sources, running basic analyses, creating visualizations, and writing about findings.
 Associates need to have a high comfort level with Excel or a statistical software, an ability to derive findings and create a narrative from quantitative analysis, and a desire to dig into data points on the Bay Area’s economic health.